TheekshanaA/Ghostfolio-MSP-Importer/README.md

-# Stocks Tracker to Ghostfolio Importer
+# My Stocks Portfolio CSV to Ghostfolio Importer

-This Node.js script automates the process of importing stock transaction data from CSV files exported by the Stocks Tracker app into Ghostfolio.
+This Node.js script automates the process of importing stock transaction data from CSV files exported by the [My Stocks Portfolio](https://mystocksportfolio.app/) app into Ghostfolio.
 It reads stock transaction records from a CSV file and uses the Ghostfolio API to import each transaction as an activity.

 ## Features